jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 The main target of this basic guide, is tho show how to developt a SmartResponse integrated with an external tool (JIRA).
 This plugin is written in PowerShell.

-## What does the SmarResponse plugin do?
+## What does the SmartResponse plugin do?

 When the SmartResponse is triggered, it takes the Alarm Id and Alarm Rule Name params and create an issue into the JIRA Service Desk, using a dedicated project to group all the LogRhyrhtm issues.